Atintanians: History

 In the context of post-Myceanaean era migration N.G.L.
-Hammond stated that the Atintanes were among those Doric tribes that did not followed the Dorian invaders in southern Greece but stayed in Epirus.
+Hammond stated that the Atintanes were among those Doric tribes that did not follow the Dorian invaders in southern Greece but stayed in Epirus.
 A. J. Toynbee suggested the possibility that the Atintanes were connected with the Paeonian Tyntenoi that were pushed from the region of northern Macedonia towards the coastline.

 At the beginning of the Peloponnesian War (429 B.C.), Atintanes and Molossians appear under the leadership of Sabylinthus, regent of king Tharrhypas, as allies of Sparta against Acarnania.
 At that time they were subordinate to the Molossians, while they were more loosely connected with the Parauoi and the Orestai.
 They were among the Epirote tribes that had kings.

 At 344 B.C. during the reign of Philip II of Macedon their region passed from Epirote to Macedonian control.
 In 330 B.C. the Atintanes formed the core of the Epirote state, together with the Molossians, Thesprotians, and the Cassopaeans.
 In epigraphy, Kleomachos the Atintanian was given ateleia in Epirus by the symmachoi (allies) of Epirotes, when king was Neoptolemus son of Alexander and Derkas, prostatas (archon) of the Molossians (c.
 300 BC) indicating that by the end of the 4th century the Atintanes were not part of the Epirote confederacy.
 At 295 B.C.
 Pyrrhus of Epirus detached Atintanis and made it a part of the Epirote Kingdom again.

 In 231 B.C. the Chaonian capital of Phoenice was raided by the Illyrians of Teuta.
 Those inhabitants of the city who survived the attack and slavery managed to flee to the territory of the Atintanes to seek for available reinforcements.
 Atintania was possibly ceded to Teuta by the League of the Epirotes at 230 B.C. probably as part of an agreement with her.
 When in 229 BC the First Illyrian War broke out between Rome and Illyrian queen Teuta, as well as Parthinians, the Atintanians took advantage of this situation and put themselves under Roman protection.
 After this conflict, in 229-228 BC Rome set a protectorate on the conquered Illyrian lands, the Greek cities of Apollonia and Epidamnus, Corfu, as well as Atintanis.
 The following years they supported the campaign of Demetrius of Pharos but after his defeat Atintania returned to Roman control.
 The region became a disputed zone between Romans and Macedon.
 In the Treaty of Phoenice, 205 BC, Atintania was assigned to the Macedonian Kingdom.
 As such it appears that it remained part of the 4th Macedonian meris the following years.
 The Atintanes received sacred Greek envoys as part of the Epirote League in c.
 220-189 B.C.

 In 167 B.C. after the Romans defeated the Macedonians at Pydna, they captured a total of seventy settlements of the Molossians and the Atintanians and sold 150,000 men into slavery.
 As part of the invasion of Epirus by the Romans the later continued with the destruction of Atintania, Molossis as well as east Chaonia even after 157 B.C.